 Sources (field survey, 2022) N=150

 Table 2 shows majority (74.7%) of the respondents need a wide intervention regards marketing information such as transportation, storage, processing, grading, prices, taxation, marketing regulations which help Sesame farmers to make right decisions what he want to grow, what the market needs (consumer desires) what is the required variety and quality specifications.
 On planning farming (.48.0%) of respondents need to aware about which location and varieties need to plant.
 (66.0%) of respondents need a large extent in cost production and (78%) of the respondents need to know about the Post-harvest process or value added process.
-This result in line with (Himadri Roy, 2019) state that farmers should be provided with proper up to date information ranging from production technology to market oriented knowledge i.e What to produce?
+This result in line with (Roy, 2019) state that farmers should be provided with proper up to date information ranging from production technology to market oriented knowledge i.e What to produce?
 When to produce?
 How much to produce?
 When and where to sell? at what price?
 And What form to sell his produce.

 Figure 2: places of selling products